Martha Stewart: Martha Stewart Living Omnimedia

-The Martha Stewart Podcast

-In June 2022, Martha Stewart announced that she would be launching her first original podcast, entitled The Martha Stewart Podcast, in partnership with iHeart Radio.
-On June 15, 2022, Stewart shared that Snoop Dogg would be the guest on the first episode of podcast, which debuted on June 22, 2022.

 Stock trading case and conviction

 According to the U.S. Securities and Exchange Commission (SEC), Stewart avoided a loss of $45,673 by selling all 3,928 shares of her ImClone Systems stock on December 27, 2001, after receiving material, nonpublic information from Peter Bacanovic, her broker at Merrill Lynch.
 The day following her sale, the stock value fell 16%.

 In the months that followed, Stewart drew heavy media scrutiny, including a Newsweek cover headlined "Martha's Mess".
 Notably, on June 25, 2002, CBS anchor Jane Clayson grilled Stewart on the air about ImClone during her regular segment on The Early Show.
 Stewart continued chopping cabbage and responded: "I want to focus on my salad."
 On October 3, 2002, Stewart resigned her position, held for four months, on the board of directors of the New York Stock Exchange, following a deal prosecutors had made with Douglas Faneuil, an assistant to Bacanovic.

-On June 4, 2003, Stewart was indicted by the government on nine counts, including charges of securities fraud and obstruction of justice.
-Stewart voluntarily stepped down as CEO and Chairwoman of MSLO, but stayed on as chief creative officer.
+On June 4, 2003, Stewart was indicted by a grand jury on nine counts, including charges of obstruction of justice.
+Stewart stepped down as CEO and Chairwoman of MSLO but stayed on as chief creative officer.
 She went on trial in January 2004.
 Prosecutors showed that Bacanovic had ordered his assistant to tell Stewart that the CEO of ImClone, Samuel D. Waksal, was selling all his shares in advance of an adverse Food and Drug Administration ruling.
 The FDA action was expected to cause ImClone shares to decline.

 Monica Beam, a shareholder of MSLO, also brought a derivative suit against Stewart and other directors and officers of the company.
 It went before the Supreme Court of Delaware in 2004 and was ultimately dismissed.